BlocD8 - DCC Block Detector Application Information

 Sensitivity Issues:

 The BlocD8 has two potentiometers to adjust sensitivity.
 Turning the pot CCW will increase the sensitivity.
 If the pot is turned fully CCW there may be false block detection.
-Passing the feed wire through each sensor two or three (maximum) times will increase the sensor output and allow the sensitivity pots to be adjusted (less sensitive) to make the over all sensitivity the same.
+Passing the feed wire through each sensor two or three (maximum) times will increase the sensor output (sensitivity).
+If desired, the sensitivity pots can be adjusted (less sensitive) to make the over all sensitivity the same.
 This scheme will cause the BlocD8 to be less susceptible to false indications due to wire routing near the BlocD8.
 This will not solve problems due to issues mentioned above.

 The maximum recommended number of feed wire passes though the sensor is three (3).
 The maximum sensor current is 3 amps.
 This means the maximum current in the block that the sensor is detecting (not short circuit current).
 The circuit breaker trip point recommendation is less than 5 amps and as close to 3 amps as possible for blocks where the BlocD8 is detecting.
 Less than 3 amps is certainly OK but may cause issues with sound equipped locomotives.
 In general this is good practice for HO scale to protect engines and other rolling stock that could cause a short.